Home | Shamanic Information | Soul Retrieval | Shamanic Extraction | Power Animals | Journeying | Index of Contents | Feedback Form | Shamanic Links

 I will continue to update this page as I find new names.

-As some readers may know, the word shaman came from healers in Siberia, and was then adopted to refer to all native healers that practiced in a certain way.
-Some healing traditions prefer not to be referred to as a shaman, (click for example) because they wish to retain the integrity of their healing by retaining their traditional name.
+As some readers may know, the word shaman came from healers in Siberia, and was then used by anthropogists to refer to all native healers that practiced in a certain way.
+Some healing traditions prefer not to be referred to as a shaman, (click for example) because it is not their name and they wish to retain the integrity of their healing.
 Also there are certain names that are cultures often apply to their shamanic healers, such as words that mean "the dreamer", "the traveler", or "of the spirits."

 Look for the underlined names, which show links to sites which talk about that form of Shamanism: